BryllieBrinkley/ToDoListApp/README.md

 # TaskMaster iOS
- A to-do list/productivity iOS app inspired by the "Clear" designed to help users organize their tasks and stay focused on what matters most.
+ A colorful to-do list/productivity iOS app designed to help users organize their tasks and stay focused on what matters most.

 ## Features
 - Colorful Lists